Tuesday, 17 December 2024

 The last fast day of the fasting season is Tekufat Tevet itself which follows the 8 day Fast of Adam.

-The fasting season is followed by the Kalenda celebration which, according to Judaism at least, is mainly about the arrival of the Good News brought by the lengthening of Days to Adam and by Messianic Noahide Judaism as collated by Rabbi St Simeon Clopas for the Notzrim.
+The fasting season to oppose Saturnalia is followed by the Kalenda celebration which, according to Judaism at least, is mainly about the arrival of the Good News brought by the lengthening of Days to Adam and by Messianic Noahide Judaism as collated by Rabbi St Simeon Clopas for the Notzrim.

 TEKUFAT-TEVETH